By James Eliot, Markets & Finance Editor

 -

 AI Startups: Companies focused on AI, such as OpenAI, are heavily relying on efficient memory chips to train models.
-Samsung and SK Hynix’s roles as top memory suppliers position them as critical partners in this rapidly growing segment, meaning their successes are inherently tied to the advancing tide of technological innovation, similar to the strategies discussed in blockchain applications.
+Samsung and SK Hynix’s roles as top memory suppliers position them as critical partners in this rapidly growing segment, meaning their successes are inherently tied to the advancing tide of technological innovation.

 Top Tools and Solutions